 “First, file a bit to break the topcoat seal,” she says.
 “Then, place cotton balls soaked in acetone on your nails and wrap your fingertips in tin foil.”
 Let them sit for 10 minutes before attempting to remove the polish.
 To speed up the process, Gibson Tuttle says you can try wrapping a hot towel around your fingers while they’re wrapped in foil.

-According to Gibson Tuttle and Lim, a cuticle oil or serum is your BFF post-gel mani.
+According to all three experts, a cuticle oil or serum is your BFF post-gel mani.
 “Your nails will be on the brittle side due to the removal solution, so it is important to rehydrate your nail,” Lim says.
 She notes, however, that if you’re going directly from one mani to the next, it’s best to avoid cuticle oil, as it may cause lifting.